 1. How many children at Ely St John's receive additional support?
-(Updated February 2017)
+(Updated November 2018)

-Currently we have 27 children who receive regular Targeted Support (TS), some of whom have their own Individual Provision Plan and others who appear on our termly provision maps.
-Children requiring access to targeted support may well get additional teaching time through our Pupil Premium teacher or school leaders or one to one tuition.
-They may also take part in various targeted intervention programmes designed to plug any gaps in their learning or to help them progress in areas of difficulty.
+Currently we have 34 children who receive regular Targeted Support (TS), some of whom have their own Individual Provision Plan and others who appear on our termly provision maps.
+Children requiring access to targeted support feature on our whole school provision maps, which may mean they take part in various targeted intervention programmes designed to plug any gaps in their learning or to help them progress in areas of difficulty.

 We have 23 children receiving Special Support (SS) and 4 with Education, Health and Care Plans (EHCP).
 Those on Special Support will be given more tailored programmes to aid their development and specialist outside services may work with us in school to help plan these programmes.
 Those with an EHCP will be likely to have a named teaching assistant working with them for large parts of the day to help them access their learning.

 Needs include mild to severe or specific learning difficulties in one or more subjects; speech and language needs; visual impairment; social, emotional or mental health difficulties or needs relating to pupils with Autistic Spectrum Disorder.

-We currently have a number of children receiving support from Speech and Language Specialists; the Local Authority Specialist Teaching Team; Occupational Therapists; Educational Psychologists; the locality team (including our Family Worker); school nursing team; Gemstones Therapeutic Services and CAMH (mental health support).
+We currently have a number of children receiving support from Speech and Language Specialists; the Local Authority Specialist Teaching Team; Occupational Therapists; Educational Psychologists; the Locality Team (including our Family Worker); school nursing team; and CAMH (mental health support).
 Often, outside services help the school plan an appropriate programme of work for pupils to work on in school.